wxwx1993/PM_COVID/additional_preprocessing_code/download_pm25_values.md

 }
 ```

-Finally we iterate over years and aggregate to zip codes.
+Finally we iterate over years and aggregate to counties.
 Note that we
 check for existing files, and don’t write over them if they exist.

 ``` r